PlanetNovation/AgriImpact-Report-Wizard/README.md

 From here the user should extrapolate the data that was just imported into the system.
 If this page is skipped the newly downloaded data will not be displayed to the user and will not be included in the final export.

+All extrapolated data gets rounded using bankers rounding.

 ## 3. Edit Data Page

-Currently this pages primary function is to display the data to the user.
+Currently this page's primary function is to display the data to the user.
 Future iterations will allow the user more agency regarding which data is included in the final export.

 The user can click on any category card to view a dropdown of data.
 Clicking on a new card will collapse open cards for convenience.